reapbenefit/cmp_frontend/README.md

 ## Deployment

-Deployment is managed on vercel.
+Deployment is managed on Vercel.